Stackable Operator for Apache Airflow

 Operator creates a Service per role group as well as a single service for the whole

 webserver role called

-Airflow requires an SQL database in which to store its metadata.
-The Stackable platform does not have its own Operator for an SQL database but the Getting started guides you through installing an example database with an Airflow instance that you can use to get started.
+Airflow requires an SQL database in which to store its metadata as well as Redis for job execution.
+The required external components page lists all supported databases and Redis versions to use in production.
+You need to provide these components for production use, but the Getting started guides you through installing an example database and Redis instance with an Airflow instance that you can use to get started.

 Redis is only needed if the executors have been set to